danieljgroso/groso.github.io/README.md

-I graduated from the University of Florida
+**Post-baccalaureate Researcher, Fred Hutch Cancer Center** I graduated from the University of Florida in May 2022 with a B.Sc in Biology.

+**Research experiences**
 Research experiences and relevant images / figures (Broad, etc.)

-More about me:
+**About me**
-- I grew up in Okeechobee # include a link #, a small town in rural Florida.
+- I grew up in [Okeechobee](https://www.cityofokeechobee.com/), a small town in rural Florida.
--
+- I'm the son of first-generation immigrants from Cuba.
+- I'm a heritage Spanish speaker and enjoy making/tasting Cuban cuisine.